martina-2023/martina-2023/README.md

 - 🔭 I’m currently studying MSc Software Development
 - 🌱 I’m learning different software engineering practices
-- 💬 Ask me about how many peaks I have conquered hiking
+- 💬 Ask me about what peaks I have conquered so far
-- ⚡ Fun fact: I love travelling and meeting people from different cultures!
+- ⚡ Fun fact: I get excited when I see old cars driving by

 <!--
 **martina-2023/martina-2023** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.